huutien2907/nab-assignment/README.md

 **A simple weather forecast project :**
-* Framework/library : ReactJS, ant design, umijs, jest, enzyme, etc.
+* Framework/library : ReactJS - hooks, redux-saga, ant design, umijs, jest, enzyme, etc.
 * Using publicly available api : https://metaweather.com/api/

 **Features :**
 * Forecast the weather of today and the next 5 days base on user location (if permission granted)
 * Search country, forecast the weather of selected country (today and the next 5 days)
+* Responsive for mobile device

 **Display data includes :**
 * **Summary:** the day of the week, weather state, min temp, max temp.